Nextiva / Blog / VoIP

 3) HD call quality

 Thanks to codecs designed for high quality, every VoIP call over a stable internet connection benefits from HD call quality.
 You have crystal-clear conversations with colleagues and customers.
-At the same time, you’re seen as a reputable business that focuses on offering quality customer communication experience.
+At the same time, you’re seen as a reputable business that focuses on offering a quality customer communication experience.

 4) Unified communications